sith-ikjetil/news-of-the-day/README.md

 # news-of-the-day
 Prints out a random news of the day.

-Default url is a bcc news url rss feed.
+Default URL is a BBC news URL.
-Use of a custom rss url:
+URL must be an ATOM, RDF or RSS URL.

+Usage:
 ```
+news-of-the-day.exe
+or
 news-of-the-day.exe <URL>
 or
 dotnet news-of-the-day.dll
+or
+dotnet news-of-the-day.dll <URL>
 ```

 Example: